carmenpmoreno/react-movies-finder/README.md

 # Latest updates
 - Mock users.json and feedback message on login page if user does not exist
 - Use react hooks to learn: useState, custom hook, useSelector and useDispatch.
+- Add toast and dispatch toast actions on favorite button click on homepage and on opinion update on favorites page.